Chronic Joy Access

-As a global resource ministry dedicated to compassionately serving all those affected by chronic illness, mental illness, chronic pain, and disability, our hearts long to not only broaden our collective understanding of accessibility, but to take steps to include all.
+As a global resource ministry dedicated to compassionately serving all those affected by chronic illness, mental illness, chronic pain, and disability, our hearts long to not only broaden our collective understanding of accessibility but to also take steps to include all.

-While the wide-range of accessibility needs is daunting, a great place to start is by asking questions.
-When we extend kindness through questions, really listening to the responses, we open doors and begin to break down barriers.
+While the wide range of accessibility needs is daunting, a great place to start is by asking questions.
+When we extend kindness by asking questions and really listening to the responses, we open doors and begin to break down barriers.

 HOW TO OPEN DOORS OF ACCESSIBILITY